 What is e-counselling?

 It is a service, which involves communicating with a counsellor via email exchanges.
-Should you choose email exchanges, your thoughts and feelings are expressed in password-protected Word documents to be attached to emails you send to us.
+Should you choose email exchanges, or via Zoom video link, your thoughts and feelings are expressed in password-protected Word documents to be attached to emails you send to us.

 To help you consider whether e-counselling is the right form of support for you please read the following key points: